 Types of report the Safeguarding Officer may make include:

-- A report to the Charity Commission or other organisations like the Information Commissioners Office if there has been a serious breach of our own code of conduct, the Charities code of conduct or there has been a serious data breach or if the matter relates to a regulated activity.
+• A report to the Charity Commission or other organisations like the Information Commissioners Office if there has been a serious breach of the Charities code of conduct, there has been a serious data breach or if the matter relates to a regulated activity.

-If the raiser is not happy with the outcome or where the issue has been referred, they can escalate to the Board of Trustees via the CEO as designated Safeguarding Officer.
+If the raiser is not happy with the outcome or where the issue has been referred, then they can escalate to the Board of Trustees via the CEO or follow The Hygiene Bank’s Complaints and Whistleblowing policy and procedure.

-To raise an Incident, in the first instance please contact the Safeguarding Officer’s delegate:
+To raise an Incident, please contact the designated Safeguarding Officer: